ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 How should a solutions architect configure access?

 - A. Create a private hosted zone using Amazon Route 53.
-- B. Configure a VPC gateway endpoint for Amazon S3 in the VPC.
+- ==B. Configure a VPC gateway endpoint for Amazon S3 in the VPC.==
 - C. Configure AWS PrivateLink between the EC2 instance and the S3 bucket.
 - D. Set up a site-to-site VPN connection between the VPC and the S3 bucket.